 List memberships in professional organizations, significant appointments/elections to positions, honours from professional, business, educational, or related organizations.

-List related experiences in reverse chronological order stating job title, employer name, city/country, and dates.
-Emphasize leadership roles, successes, accomplishments, and recognitions where possible.
+List academically related experiences in reverse chronological order stating job title, employer name, city/country, and dates.
+Emphasize leadership roles, project management skills, budget oversight and other successes, accomplishments, and recognitions where possible.

 Write references on a separate sheet as the last page.
 Three to five references are typical.
 Include each referee’s name, title, employer, and complete contact information.
-For further information see the Graduate Students section of our website.
+For further information see the Graduate Student resources on our website - Academic Job Search

 No CV will contain all of the categories mentioned above.
-Information will not appear in the same order always.
+Information will not always appear in the same order depending on your goals and audience.
 Deciding what to include and how to present it requires strategic thinking and an eye towards the priorities and interests of the recipient of your application.
 Highlight your strongest qualifications for the position to ensure they are visible.

 Finally, a CV for industry may require a different emphasis than a CV for academia.
 A CV intended for industry may emphasize categories not emphasized in CVs for academia including lab techniques, leadership, project management, assessments, tools and software to name a few.
 Be aware of what is important to your reader, and tailor your CV to best present your skills and achievements accordingly.
-For an example of a hybrid document intended for industry research positions, see the Graduate Students section of our website under Careers Outside of Academia.
+Depending on the opportunity, you may use aspects of both a CV and a resume.
+This resource discusses the issues and gives some clarifying examples.

 Different disciplines may have different expectations regarding CV content and presentation.
 Consult with faculty members and the Career Centre for feedback.
-For examples of CVs for different disciplines see “The CV Handbook” and “The PhD Handbook for the Academic Job Search” available for use in the Career Centre.
+For examples of CVs for different disciplines see “The CV Handbook” and “The PhD Handbook for the Academic Job Search” available in hardcopy for use in the Career Centre.
+For industry or hybrid positions, use your network and get feedback from others in the organization in similar roles or those in hiring roles in similar organizations or industries, if possible.

 Please note that this information is subject to change.
 It is best to refer to the original sources for the most up-to-date information.